griffinht/ip-server/README.md

-# rust-ip
+# ip-server
 similar to [icanhazip.com](https://icanhazip.com)
 ## Example
 ```
-$ rust-ip
+$ ip-server
 listening on 0.0.0.0:8000
 ```
-Now that the server is running on port 8000, we can connect via `rust-ip` or an HTTP client with a `GET` request
+Now that the server is running on port 8000, we can connect via `ip-server` or an HTTP client with a `GET` request
 ```
-$ rust-ip --client localhost:8000
+$ ip-server --client localhost:8000
 127.0.0.1
 ```
 ```